 - Olive oil – prevents things from sticking and burning, obviously.

 If you are wondering how finely to chop the zucchini and shallot, wonder no more.
 See below…

-Once the zucchini and shallots are chopped, add them to a bowl with the quinoa, egg, and cheese.
-Then, thoroughly mix everything together and start scooping small cakes onto the baking pan.
+Once the zucchini and shallots are chopped, add them to a bowl of the quinoa, egg, and cheese.
+Then, thoroughly mix everything together and start scooping small cakes into the baking pan.
 You should be able to make about 15 small cakes if you use one zucchini.
 If you want more, just double or triple the recipe!

 This recipe will yield roughly 15 small Rustic Oven-Baked Zucchini Cakes.
 The nutrition is pretty healthy as they are mainly made up of vegetables, here is the nutrition for one cake:

 - Protein: 1.4 g